ihm-tswow/azerothcore-open-letter/readme.md

 None of this will be possible to achieve fully with a single document like this, and for the sake of scope I will focus on licensing as it relates to the MaNGOS trees.

 Read only parts you find interesting here, and maybe you'll find there are things you didn't know you agreed with.
-I know that the language is something thick, but I have attempted to end every section with a short summary of the most important points.
+I know that the language is something thick, but I have attempted to summarize every section with the most important points.

 ## Licensing